 Introduction

-Duvo allows you to choose which AI model powers your assignments.
-Different models have different strengths, and selecting the right one can improve your assignment’s performance for specific tasks.Why Model Selection Matters
+Duvo allows you to choose which AI model powers your agents.
+Different models have different strengths, and selecting the right one can improve your agent’s performance for specific tasks.Why Model Selection Matters

 Different AI models excel at different types of tasks:- Complex reasoning - Some models are better at multi-step logic and analysis